h3xp/RickDangerousUpdate/README.md

 # Easy Installation & Usage (recommended)

 The easiest way to run the updater is directly from the retropie.
-Just copy and paste the following command in a terminal on your raspberrypi (replace [link] with a link to your personal mega storage):
+Just copy and paste the following command in a terminal on your raspberrypi (replace [URL] with a URL to the mega storage containing the updates):

 ```